-PSYC 3330

 Selected Topics in Psychology 0.5 unit

 PSYC 3331

 Selected Topics in Psychology 0.5 unit

-Prerequisite: PSYC 3301 and 2.0 additional units in psychology beyond the 1000 level An opportunity to explore selected topics in psychologicadvanced level.
-Topics will vary from year to year. ogy at an
+Selected Topics in Psychology Prerequisite(s): PSYC 3301 and 2.0 additional units in psychology beyond the 1000 level

+An opportunity to explore selected topics in psychology at an advanced level.
+Topics will vary from year to year.

-PSYC 3332/BIOL 3332 Human Neuropsychology 0.5 unit
+Human Neuropsychology

-Prerequisite: PSYC/BIOL 2217 or PSYC/BIOL 2260 A study of the neural bases of mental function.
+0.5 unit Prerequisite(s): PSYC/BIOL 2217 or PSYC/BIOL 2260 A study of the neural bases of mental function.
 The neural mechanisms of complex cognitive processes such as object recognition, spatial processing, attention, language, memory, executive functions and emotion will be reviewed from the human clinical perspective.